Early Childhood Special Education ,Certificate

 - plan and facilitate learning

-Students who add this certificate to a bachelor's degree listed above are eligible to earn an institutional recommendation from ASU for Arizona teacher certification in Early Childhood Special Education, birth through grade 3, from the Arizona Department of Education.
+Students who add this certificate to the early childhood education bachelor's degree are eligible to earn an institutional recommendation from ASU for Arizona teacher certification in Early Childhood Special Education, birth through grade 3, from the Arizona Department of Education.
 To teach in an Arizona public school, graduates must pass the appropriate Arizona educator exams: National Evaluation Series or Arizona Educator Proficiency Assessments.

 Format option